SESYNC-ci/sesync-ci.github.io/README.md

 web site maintained in this repository should explain how to use all the things.

 Please review [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on adding or modifying content.

-Please read below for information on the structure and function of this Jekyll based web site.
+Read below for information on the structure and function of this Jekyll based web site.

 ## Files and Folders